How Did ClickUp Release 287 Features So Fast? The 19 Most Important Steps.

 10. Share in Slack and ClickUp

 We use ClickUp to store all of our task details and provide updates.
 Sometimes we may have an immediate need or problem, and we hit up our Slack channels for insight.
-We don’t use direct messages very often, preferring that people contribute answers or responses within Slack channels for quickest and easiest communication.
+We don’t use direct messages very often, preferring that people contribute answers or responses within Slack channels for the quickest and easiest communication.

 11. Daily standup video conferences